Husky110/stable-diffusion-webui-docker/README.md

 ## Fork-Purpose
 The main purpose of this fork is to take the work done by [AbdBarho](https://github.com/AbdBarho) and fix some issues with it.
 In general he did a really great job providing a platform to run Stable Diffusion on Docker.
-I think that there are some flaws in his work tho, which I want to try and resolve:
+For me personally there are some flaws in his work tho, which I want to try and resolve:
-- The docker-compose.yaml-file, while being elegant, is way to hard to edit for custom purposes.
+- The docker-compose.yaml-file, while being elegant, is way too hard to edit for custom purposes.
 - All containers are set up in a way, that they run as root which then leads to permission-problems on the host-machine.
 - Setting up an environment that serves "everybody" is hard.
-This repo aims to get a good base for people that use Stable-diffusion on a regular base and complete beginners.
+This repo aims to get a good base for people that use Stable-diffusion on a regular basis and complete beginners.
 - The original project itself is not really beginner-friendly.
 Be it for beginners to Stable Diffusion or beginners in docker.

 ## How to use